cvisionai/tator-py/docs/TatorApi.md

-Interact with an individual localization type.
-A localization type is the metadata definition object for a localization.
-It includes shape, name, description, and (like other entity types) may have any number of attribute types associated with it.
+Delete state type.
+A state type is the metadata definition object for a state.
+It includes association type, name, description, and (like other entity types) may have any number of attribute types associated with it.

 ### Example